ishuaaa/stock-price-predictor/README.md

 # stock-price-predictor
 📈 Stock Price Predictor (Tesla) using Machine Learning

-A simple machine learning project to predict Tesla (TSLA) stock prices using historical data and Linear Regression in Python.
+A simple machine learning project to predict Tesla (TSLA) stock prices using historical data and Logistic Regression , svc, XGB in Python.

 🔍 Overview